IgniteUI/igniteui-docfx/en/components/time_picker.md

 <igx-time-picker mode="dropdown"></igx-time-picker>
 ```

-The user now will be able to type, edit or delete the time value in the input in both 12- and 24-hour formats.
+The user will now be able to type, edit or delete the time value in the input in both 12- and 24-hour formats.

-**Dropdown Mode Keyboard Navigation**
+**Keyboard Navigation**

 When the mouse caret is positioned at the hours, minutes or AM/PM placeholders and pressing the <kbd>Up</kbd> arrow key or using `Mouse Wheel Up`, the hours/minutes are increased.
 Pressing the <kbd>Down</kbd> arrow key or `Mouse Wheel Down` is used for the reversed operation.